enthought/pyface/docs/source/toolkits.rst

     ETSConfig.toolkit = 'qt4'

-  This must be done _before_ any widget imports in your application, including importing :py:module:`pyface.api`.
-Precisely, this must be set before the first import of :py:module:`pyface.toolkit`.
+  This must be done _before_ any widget imports in your application, including importing :py:mod:`pyface.api`.
+Precisely, this must be set before the first import of :py:mod:`pyface.toolkit`.

 If for some reason Pyface can't load a deliberately specified toolkit, then it will raise an exception.